SlimeVR/SlimeVR-Docs-Site/src/glossary.md

 ## Session calibration

-There are multiple different session calibrations within the SlimeVR Server, these are commonly referred to as "resets".
+There are multiple different session calibrations within the SlimeVR Server; these are commonly referred to as "resets".
 These are forms of calibration that are generally not saved and need to be done during each session of SlimeVR.
 See the [sub-terms](#session-calibration-sub-terms) for the types of session calibrations.

 ### Synonyms {#session-calibration-synonyms}